mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 Eventually, the agent was updated to catch these errors and return a custom message downstream.
 While this didn’t change the fact that the request failed, it had a significant impact on the data captured in the inference table.
 The `response` column now contained much richer information that had been missing in the earlier implementation.

 The key point isn’t how you handle errors in your agent.
-It’s that agent implementation choices directly affect the structure and completeness of your inference data.
+It’s that implementation choices directly affect the structure and completeness of your inference data

 ## Generating Representative Inference Outcomes